BradMcDanel/thompson-self-replicating-demo/README.md

 Type `1+1`.
 The result should now be `3`.

-### e.
+### d.
 Self-Replication: Infected Compiler from Innocent Source

 Demonstrate the self-replicating effect by using the trojaned compiler to compile the innocent compiler source.
 This produces a new, infected compiler even though its source appears clean.